ciaranmcnulty/mathiasverraes.github.com/_posts/2014-11-11-domain-events.markdown

 ## Envelopes

 Sometimes we want to add metadata to a message.
-These are values that are not part of the actual message, bt rather of the surrounding infrastructure: the originating machine, the destination, timestamps, IP's, the browser, user information, ...
+These are values that are not part of the actual message, but rather of the surrounding infrastructure: the originating machine, the destination, timestamps, IP's, the browser, user information, ...
 I like the analogy of an envelope here.
 You can write on it, without affecting the message.
 The message is wrapped before being sent, and unwrapped at its arrival.
 All other systems that are involved in the transport, queuing, or persistence of messages, are unaware of the contents of the envelope.
 This reflects how postal services have worked for centuries.
 (Censorship and redaction of messages can be seen as a violation of this contract between sender and receiver.)

 ## Events